SWE-Group3/Kiwi-The-Mathematical-Mage/README.md

 as it is expecting the answer to be entered as a mixed number.
 When in doubt, prefer entering mixed numbers over proper fractions for such problems.

-There are also some balancing quirks when it comes to addition and subtraction problems.
-Some simple problems give very little mana compared to more complex problems.
-This is moreso a issue during earlier waves, where math problem generation is skewed towards simpler problems.

 ## Acknowledgments

 * Built using Godot Engine